dfusilier/type-director-compass/README.md

 );
 ```

-Apply the uppercase style like so:
+Apply an uppercase style like so:
 ```scss
 .h4 {
 	@include ss-set-responsive-font-size($font-verdana, 1, $uppercase: true);